October 16, 2025

 At William Paterson University, nurse practitioner students are responsible for finding and securing their own clinical placements.
 It's a model that gives students autonomy but also one that requires strong organization, early planning, and persistence.

-Each student must identify a qualified preceptor, such as a licensed nurse practitioner (NP) or medical doctor (MD), and a suitable clinical site that aligns with their specialty and program requirements.
+Each William Paterson student must identify a qualified preceptor, such as a licensed nurse practitioner (NP), physician (MD/DO), or certified nurse midwife, who meets the program’s credentialing and experience requirements.

-Once a potential preceptor agrees to supervise you, you’ll need to complete the official Preceptor Information Request Form (often called the placement request or “wishlist”) and upload the preceptor’s CV or resume through Exxat, the university’s clinical documentation platform.
+Once a preceptor agrees to supervise you, submit the required Preceptor Information Request Form and upload the preceptor’s CV or résumé in Exxat.
+All compliance requirements must be completed by the university’s deadlines to receive administrative clearance before starting clinical practice.

-That’s why some choose to create a free account at NPHub to explore and secure available vetted preceptors and clinical sites, reducing the back-and-forth and helping you stay focused on your coursework and deadlines.
+That's why many NP students from different NP programs, including the William Paterson University Nurse Practitioner program, choose to create a free account at NPHub to explore and secure available vetted preceptors and clinical sites, reducing the back-and-forth and helping you stay focused on your coursework and deadlines.
+Although we are not an official partner for finding William Paterson University preceptors, many William Paterson NP students still utilize our service to secure their clinical placements.

 The truth is, clinical placement takes coordination, and missing small details can delay your clinical experience or even push your graduation date.
 But it doesn't have to be that stressful.
 With the right preparation and the right tools you can take control of the process instead of letting the process control you.